culexjj/CalculateInterest_C/README.md

 # CalculateInterest_C
-Simple piece of code for calculating interest.
+Simple piece of code for calculating interest produce for an investment.
 Language C.